ArweaveTeam/arweave/integrating_archain.md

 return signature
 ```

-Once returned the signature is base64url encoded and added to the transactions JSON struct.
+Once returned the RSA-PSS signature is base64url encoded and added to the transactions JSON struct.

 The transaction is now complete and ready to be submitted to the network via a POST request on the '/tx' endpoint.